JaneJeon/objection-authorize/README.md

 ### role-acl

-For `role-acl@3`, just define the acl as you normally would.
+For `role-acl`, just define the acl as you normally would.
 Note that you're meant to pass the formed acl instead of the grants object:

 ```js
 const RoleAcl = require('role-acl')